 The Jeep's rock-bottom price seems like a deal until you realize that even air conditioning costs extra.
 Once you add common features, it suddenly looks pricey for what you get.
-Cargo space trails just about everything else in its class, and even many hatchbacks.
+In terms of cargo space, the Patriot trails the leaders in this class by a significant amount.

 Why the Escape Succeeds

 The current Escape started gaining praise from the moment it debuted.
 Along with expressive styling inside and out, the Ford boasts responsive handling and overall nimbleness that make it a very satisfying daily driver.
 High-quality materials are deployed throughout the cabin, and the sweeping dashboard is exceptionally attractive and functional.